 Ohio IECMH Master Trainers

-Rachael Theis, B.S., ECMH-C, OIMHP-II, Children’s Resource Center
+Rachael Shields, B.S., ECMH-C, OIMHP-II, Children’s Resource Center

 Rachael is a credentialed Early Childhood Mental Health Consultant and Master Trainer with Children’s Resource Center in Bowling Green, OH.
-She moved into the mental health field as a consultant in 2008 and has since been assisting teachers in the Northwest Region of the state by providing professional training in Early Childhood Social and Emotional Development.
+She moved into the mental health field as a consultant in 2008 and has since been assisting teachers in the Northwest Region of the state through consultation and by providing professional training in Early Childhood Social and Emotional Development.
+She completed her Bachelor's of Science degree at the University of Findlay in Early Childhood Education.
+She also holds a Master's of Science in Social Administration from Case Western Reserve University and the Mandel School of Applied Social Sciences.
+She is currently completing her certification in Child Parent Psychotherapy as well.
 RachaelT@crcwoodcounty.org

 Katy Carpenter, MSW, LISW-S, ECMH-C, Nationwide Children’s Hospital